bcgov/aqwarnings/frontend/warnings/2025-08-12_wildfire_smoke_issue.md

 - Muntaseer Azkar
 authors:
 - Muntaseer Azkar
-customMessage: Areas along the west coast of Vancouver Island (Tofino to Sooke) may also experience periods of smoke.
+customMessage: Smoke from the Mount Underwood fire (approximately 12 km southeast of Port Alberni) is impacting air quality near Port Alberni and areas to the southeast, such as Lake Cowichan.
+Areas along the west coast of Vancouver Island (Tofino to Sooke) may also experience periods of smoke, but to a lesser degree.
 date: 2025-08-12
 ice: Issue
 location: Inland Vancouver Island